COVID RT-PCR Swab Test

 - + Suggests a past or current infection

 What does the antibody test results mean for me?

 Individuals who test positive for IgG are candidates for plasma donation to those afflicted with COVID-19.
 Coronavirus is early in its evolution to predict immunity and re-infectivity with 100% certainty.
 Based on experience with other viruses, antibody development in the setting of past infection and no current symptoms, means you’re able to resume work and other daily activities in society.

 Keep in mind, if you suspect you have symptoms of COVID-19 but are not too ill, we ask that you follow the recommended protocol to stay home and take supportive measures until you get better.
 Please contact us immediately for guidance on your condition.
 If you become increasingly ill, have difficulty breathing or have severe weakness, you must go to the nearest emergency room.
 Do not wait to be tested in our office.

-If you have further questions about COVID testing, please send us a message here, as we are experiencing high call volumes.
+If you have further questions about COVID testing, please call or send us a message here